 I don’t really know when it started, but it was a long time ago.
 It probably really started as a result of my passion for gardening and landscaping – digging up mature bushes, and even ripping their mature tap roots out of the ground.
 I enjoyed hard work, and there was nothing I wouldn’t try to do myself.

-I thought I had pulled my right hamstring running because I would only become aware of it when I ran 16 miles or longer.
+I thought I had pulled my right hamstring because the back of my right leg hurt, but only when I ran 16 miles or longer.
 Did I take any time off from running?
 Not really because it never hurt except on those longer runs, and then just a little.
 If I ran a marathon hard, it would hurt a little during the race and then again when I sat down for the next day or so.
 The only treatment I sought was wearing thigh compression sleeves during long runs, and icing afterwards.

 Fast forward to the 2011 Richmond Marathon… Around mile 16 my hamstring started hurting, and then by mile 20 it was hurting to the point that I actually cried for a minute or so.
 By mile 22 my calf was hurting, and by mile 24 my whole leg was hurting.
 As soon as I crossed the finish line, I burst into tears out of frustration.

-The following January, Bill and I decided to start the P90X2 workout.
+The following January, Bill and I decided to start the P90X2 workouts.
 I don’t do anything half-hearted, so I went after those workouts with gusto and loved them!
 Two Saturdays in a row, we ran 16 miles in the morning and did a total body workout that afternoon.
 Perhaps a little too much?
-No way, not me… I’m a beast and I can push my body to do anything I want it to do.
+No way, not me – I was a beast and I could push my body to do anything I wanted it to do.
+Sigh…

 Perhaps I was too tired from my run and wasn’t holding my core as tight as I should have been, perhaps I was trying to lift too much weight, perhaps that movement was just the final straw that “broke